ashtr3/ashtr3.github.io/lorekeeper-local-setup.md

 7. Open the **Terminal** application.
 This can be found in Windows search, or by entering `cmd` into the **Run** dialog.

-8. Verify the environment variables are configured correctly, but entering the following commands:
+8. Verify the environment variables are configured correctly by entering the following commands:

     - `php -v`
+    - `composer --version`
     - `mysql --version`